mohamedminhaj/speech-emotion-detection-usingML/README.md

-Here is your updated README markdown with the **How to Run** section removed, tailored for your repository structure as shown in the screenshot:

----

 ## Speech Emotion Detection Using Machine Learning

 This project implements a **Speech Emotion Recognition (SER)** system using machine learning techniques.
 The system processes audio files, extracts relevant features, and classifies the emotions expressed in speech using a deep learning model.